brockpat/Beating-the-SP500/README.md

 ## 💡 Key Idea

-Naive forecast are mapped to trades using ranks/deciles.
+Naive forecasts are mapped to trades using ranks/deciles.

 Problems:
 - Ignore turnover